theislab/single-cell-best-practices/jupyter-book/introduction/scrna_seq.md

 In summary, we strongly recommend that wet lab and dry lab scientists select the sequencing protocol based on the aim of the study.
 Is a deep characterization of a specific cell type population desired?
 In this case one of the plate-based methods may be more suitable.
 On the contrary, droplet based assays will capture heterogeneous mixtures better, allowing for a more broad characterization of the sequenced cells.
 Moreover, if the budget is a limiting factor, the protocol of choice should be more cost-effective and robust.
 When analyzing the data, be aware of the sequencing assay specific biases.
-For an extensive comparison of all single-cell sequencing protocols, we recommend the "Benchmarking single-cell {term}`RNA`-sequencing protocols for cell atlas projects" paper by Mereu et al{cite}`Mereu2020`.
+For an extensive comparison of all single-cell sequencing protocols, we recommend the "Benchmarking single-cell RNA-sequencing protocols for cell atlas projects" paper by Mereu et al{cite}`Mereu2020`.

 TODO: ADD A FIGURE FOR SUCH AN ASSAY.